 - Cost: Due to its high price, a quality saffron supplement is relatively expensive, and there are many counterfeit or diluted products on the market.

-The most important caveat: Saffron is not a substitute for an antidepressant prescribed to you by a doctor.
-If you are taking an SSRI or another medication, do not stop or replace it with saffron on your own.
-Suddenly stopping antidepressants is dangerous, and any change must be done under medical supervision.
+The most important caveat: Saffron is not a substitute for an antidepressant medication prescribed to you by a doctor.
+If you are taking an SSRI or another drug, do not stop or replace it with saffron on your own.
+Abrupt discontinuation of antidepressants is dangerous, and any change must be done under medical supervision.
 Additionally, combining saffron with an SSRI could theoretically increase the serotonergic effect, so even as an addition, you should consult a doctor.

 - The studied dose is 30 mg per day, usually divided into two doses of 15 mg.
 This is the dose that was repeated in most of the positive trials.
 No more is needed.

-- Choose a standardized extract: Look for a product that provides a saffron extract standardized to a known percentage of crocin and safranal, not a generic spice powder of unknown quality.
+- Choose a standardized extract: Look for a product providing a saffron extract standardized to a known percentage of crocin and safranal, not a generic spice powder of unknown quality.

 - If you have mild to moderate depression, talk to your doctor about the possibility of saffron as an addition or as an initial attempt, but not as an independent substitute for prescribed treatment.